Legal Recourse When Falsely Accused of a Crime

 Answer

-Depending on your state's laws, you may only need to show that the young woman made the statements, and that the statements were false.
+Depending on your state's laws, you might only need to show that the young woman made the statements and the statements were false.
 This isn't usually all that easy, but it sounds like you may have some type of record of her declaring the falsity of the accusations.

-Again, depending on your state's laws, the young woman might be liable for any resulting actual damages stemming from the statements -- money you lost as a result of losing your job, damage to your ability to secure new work, and harm to your reputation because of the false accusations of your having committed a serious crime.
-You may also be entitled to compensation for things like embarrassment, mental anguish, and humiliation.
+Again, depending on your state's laws, the young woman might be liable for any resulting actual damages stemming from the statements—money you lost as a result of losing your job, damage to your ability to secure new work, and harm to your reputation because of the false accusations of your having committed a serious crime.
+You could also be entitled to compensation for things like embarrassment, mental anguish, and humiliation.
 It might be worth it to discuss your options with an attorney.

 Question

 I was wrongfully accused of battery against my ex-girlfriend.
 She made several false accusations of me and the bogus evidence she had was somehow able to get me convicted.
-Months later, she has had a change of heart and new evidence has surfaced which is clearing my name.
+Months later, she had a change of heart and new evidence has surfaced to clear my name.
 As a result of this ordeal, I experienced a great deal of emotional trauma.
 What are my legal rights?

 Answer